SERVICE PROGRAMS

 PARENT MEETING

-Meeting will be held the last week of February (Date TBD) when we will have better details to share regarding the mission and the service we will perform.
+Several meetings will be held prior to the trip.
+Trip details regarding the mission and the service we will perform will be shared at that time.
 We will also discuss fundraising during the parent meeting.

 PASSPORT